my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *For det første …* → First of all …

-- *Dessuten …* → Furthermore / In addition …
+- *Dessuten / Videre …* → Furthermore / In addition …

 - … vil ha mange fordeler. → … will have mange benefits.